mpuening/learn-jakartaee/README.md

 NOTE!
 If you are looking for examples of Jakarta EE 8, [click here](https://github.com/mpuening/learn-jakartaee/tree/jakartaee8).

-The projects in this branch are being updated to Jakarta EE 9.
-This is still a work in progress because at the time of this writing, version 9 has just been released, and not all the application servers have released fully working versions.
-So not all projects are in working order at this time.
+The projects in this branch are being updated to Jakarta EE 9.1.
+This is still a work in progress because at the time of this writing, app servers are still trying to implement all the specifications.
+So not all projects are in working order at this time in all app servers.

 ### Jakarta EE 9 Issues

 * What is the best way to interface with the Eclipse Transformer?
 * How does the Eclipse Transformer work with the Open Liberty Maven Plug-in?

+### TODO

+Learn more from https://github.com/OpenLiberty/liberty-bikes and https://openliberty.io/blog/2021/09/24/liberty-bikes.html

 So what is in this project?
 ===========================